rmnldwg/lydata/README.md

 ### stay tuned for more...

-We are in the process of collecting more data of patients with primary tumors in other locations.
+We are in the process of collecting more data that we might publish soon.
+If you would like to contribute to our effort, feel free to contact us: [roman.ludwig@usz.ch]

+[roman.ludwig@usz.ch]: mailto:roman.ludwig@usz.ch

 ## Attribution